SIG Volunteer Leadership Handbook

 Maximum = The above plus submit a proposal to the Scientific Publication and Education Board (SPEB) for any additional activities (e.g., development of a webinar, PreConvention Workshop, conference), subject to approval and depending on SPEB and BOD priorities and personnel availability.

 Maintain a SIG Coordinating Committee (CC)

-Maximum = May have a CC comprising five members: four elected and one appointed (e.g., the Editor).
+Maximum = May have a CC comprising seven members: four elected, two appointed, and one an ex officio.